ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: ConEQsA

 \subsection{Targeted Exploration}

-In order to gather information needed for the selected question, ParaEQsA employs a targeted exploration strategy (\Cref{fig:targeted_exploration}) that aligns with Explore-EQA \cite{Ren-RSS-24}.
-At its core, the strategy relies on frontier-based exploration, where the agent navigates towards the boundaries of explored space.
-Specifically, a semantic map, which overlays spatial information with object labels, is constructed.
-As the agent explores, a VLM analyzes the observation to identify regions and objects relevant to the current question, and assigns them a "semantic value".
-These values are then used to weight the exploration frontiers, guiding the agent towards regions that are most likely to contain the answer.
-The entire exploration process is an iterative loop: the agent searches for relevant group memory, acquires observations, updates the semantic map and group memory, and queries the Stopping Module on whether to stop.
+To gather evidence for the scheduled question, ConEQsA performs question-conditioned frontier exploration (\Cref{fig:targeted_exploration}), following Explore-EQA~\cite{Ren-RSS-24}.
+We maintain a 2D semantic map over explored space and score candidate frontiers using question relevance signals.
+At each step, the current RGB observation is annotated: YOLOv11 detects object instances, and Qwen2.5-VL-7B assigns relevance scores for the question to detected objects and salient regions.
+These scores are projected onto the semantic map to weight frontiers, guiding the agent toward regions most likely to answer the question; the loop iterates by navigating, updating the semantic map/group memory, and querying the Stopping Module until it is satisfied.

-Notably, the exploration for a new question $q_i$ commences from the agent's final pose at the exploration for the preceding question $q_{i-1}$.
-Only for the very first question in a scenario does the agent begin at the initial pose $g^0$ specified in the dataset.
-This setup is designed to closely mimic real-world conditions.
+Notably, exploration for a new question $q_i$ starts from the agent's current pose (i.e., the final pose after exploring for $q_{i-1}$).
+Only for the first question in a scenario does the agent begin at the initial pose $g^0$ specified in the dataset, which is intended to mimic real-world deployment where requests arrive online.